kaede0e/stinging_nettle_genome_assembly/1_genome_assembly_with_PBHiFi_HiC/how_to_run_this_assembly_workflow.md

 #7. load the genome.fasta, then INV.bam and INV.bed on IGV.

+#----- Note: if your genome is highly repetitive (eg. polycentric), it is worth runningn 3D-DNA pipeline with -q 0 option in the end to allow low mapping quality reads to be shown on Juicebox as a final misassembly check.
+WARNING: this would significantly fragment your contigs so you have less contiguity scores as a result.
+This allowed me to perform manual curation on the H1+H2 map directly and fixed lots of weird, unclear signals in H1 or H2 map alone.
+Most cases of switch errors could be caught in this process.
+If you have high coverage of Hi-C and high resolution in the H1+H2 map (significant chr interactions visible), do it.
+Otherwise, don't. ---------#

 #----- Finally, combine ONT reads with TGS GapCloser to see if we can close any gaps in the assembly ---------#
 ```